ERy03/React-Cheat-Sheet/README.md

 h1.className = "header"
 document.getElementById("root").append(h1)
 ````
-React is declarative and knows what we want to do just by writing html unlike imperative Vanilla Js.
+React is declarative and knows what we want to do just by writing jsx unlike imperative Vanilla Js.
 Shorter code and simple to use 👍

 ---